dbt-labs/docs.getdbt.com/website/docs/quickstarts/duckdb-core-qs.md

 ## Query the data

-The Jaffle Shop project will seed the data set to DuckDB, which can then be manually queried from the duckcli tool.
+The Jaffle Shop project seeds the data set to DuckDB, which can then be manually queried from the duckcli tool.

 Launch the DuckDB command-line interface (CLI):